jbenma/simaR/README.md

 ---------------------------------------------------------------------

-See how to deal with outliers at the help source using ?getFitData
+See how to deal with outliers at the help source using ?Max_attackRates

 ---------------------------------------------------------------------